What Do Bed Bugs Look Like? 65+ Pictures Of Bed Bugs

 51. I found the bed bugs in the image below in the rivets of a bed frame.
-You probably wouldn’t think to look here, so knowing where to look is really important!
+You probably wouldn’t think to look here, so knowing where to inspect is really important!

-56. Another picture of bed bugs that I took.
-This time they were found behind a strip of wallpaper.
+56. Bed bugs can also be found hiding behind a strip of wallpaper.